kmariuszk/quizzical/README.md

 # Description

 Interactive website built to familiarize with React states and effects.
 The application allows a player to answer a question, check his/her answers and play another game.
-The questions in the quiz are being fetched from the https://opentdb.com/.
+The questions in the quiz are being fetched from https://opentdb.com/.
 I added a loading screen that indicates the questions are being fetched and many details which makes the playing experience pleasant and smooth.

 Based on the https://www.figma.com/file/RFVpEDFtnCOvsFNk5S1YVA/Quizzical-App from the Learn React JS tutorial at Scrimba.com.